 It gives parents and communities a powerful bargaining tool when our voices are otherwise ignored.
-In New York State last spring, 20% of students (over 200,000) were opted out of their state test.
-That December, New York Governor Andrew Cuomo was forced to establish a four-year moratorium on using student test scores to retain students or to evaluate teachers.
-Empowered by their victory, New York parents fight on.
+In New York State in 2015, 20% of students (over 200,000) were opted out of their state test.
+That December, New York Governor Andrew Cuomo cancelled the use of student test scores to evaluate teachers or retain students.

 Together, we can do the same.
 We are not opting out just to opt out.
 We are opting out to ensure that every child in every community has access to a safe, humane, high quality, free public education.
 Opt out, for your child and for everyone's.